Current purchase price:

 The book also draws upon Allied technical evaluations of weapons, vehicles and equipment, as well as transcripts of prisoner of war interrogations.
 The reader will learn from official documents about the Germans' efforts to cope with Allied air and artillery superiority, create new tactical methods for all arms and maintain discipline in the face of superior numbers.

-By: Donald Boyd
+By: Andrew Boyd

 Your Country Needs You

 In Action with Destroyers 1939-1945

 Edited by: Anthony J Cumming